 Most plaintiffs, or injured parties, in personal injury lawsuits do not have any experience going through the legal process.
 They are often first-time victims who recently suffered serious, life-changing injuries and are in search of answers and closure.
 If this sounds like you, help is available.
-A Gwinnett County personal injury lawyer can help you understand what is happening during your claim, starting with walking you through the typical steps a personal injury lawsuit involves in Georgia.
+An injury lawyer can help you understand what is happening during your claim, starting with walking you through the typical steps a personal injury lawsuit involves in Georgia.

 You will have the opportunity to ask any questions you may have about your situation during a legal consultation.
 The lawyer should answer your questions openly and honestly without obligating you to retain the firm after the consultation.
 A case evaluation is often the first step in a personal injury lawsuit in Georgia.